Novodevichy Convent: Bell tower fire

-On March 15, 2015, a fire engulfed the convent's tallest bell tower, which pinnacles at height of 72 meters.
+On March 15, 2015, a fire engulfed the convent's tallest bell tower, which pinnacles at a height of 72 meters.
 The monastery had been undergoing major repair work and was covered in scaffolding.
 It took firefighters almost three hours to put out the fire.
-The blaze reportedly affected an area of three hundred square metres, but it was restricted to the scaffolding and didn't do any damage to the historical building itself.
+The blaze reportedly affected an area of three hundred square metres, but it was restricted to the scaffolding and did not do any damage to the historical building itself.
 The speculated cause of the fire was a short circuit caused by heat guns used for drying the facade.
-The press service for the Moscow cultural heritage department has blamed the fire on the firm doing the restoration work.
-However, Russian Deputy Culture Minister Grigory Pirumov said that heat guns were not in use on the territory of the convent and the bell tower had been disconnected from the mains power supply.
+The press service for the Moscow cultural heritage department blamed the fire on the firm doing the restoration work.
+However, Russian Deputy Culture Minister Grigory Pirumov said heat guns were not in use on the territory of the convent and the bell tower had been disconnected from the mains power supply.

 Necropolis and cemetery

 The Necropolis of the Novodevichy Convent was initiated already in the 16th century.
 Like other Moscow monasteries (notably the Danilov and the Donskoy), the Convent was coveted by the Russian nobility as a place of burial.
 Sergey Solovyov and Alexei Brusilov are only two of the many prominent Muscovites buried within convent walls.
 The Napoleonic hero Denis Davydov is also buried in the grounds.

 In 1898–1904, the so-called Novodevichy Cemetery was established outside the south wall.
 Anton Chekhov was one of the first notables to be interred at the new cemetery, and Nikolai Gogol was later reburied there too.
-During the Soviet epoch, it was turned into the most high-profile cemetery in the Soviet Union, with the likes of Peter Kropotkin, Nikita Khrushchev, Sergei Prokofiev, Dmitri Shostakovich, Konstantin Stanislavski, Boris Yeltsin, and Mstislav Rostropovich being interred there.
+During the Soviet epoch, it was turned into the most high-profile cemetery in the Soviet Union, with Peter Kropotkin, Nikita Khrushchev, Sergei Prokofiev, Dmitri Shostakovich, Konstantin Stanislavski, Boris Yeltsin, and Mstislav Rostropovich being interred there.